jowodo/MiMDoBloP/2022-03-03-this-blog/index.md

 - name for overview page: rootpage?
 - rootpage also markdown
 - option to have subdirs
-- config file with all variables
+- config file with excluded files
+- pre-publish